 If the last digit represented the numbered month in the year (with 0 being the tenth, October), and the second-to-last digit represented an odd-numbered or even-numbered year, that would be the due date for your business to send in MCS-150.
 For example, “40” would correspond to October 2022, 2024, and so forth.
 If your number reads something like “12”, however, you may be out of compliance and subject to penalties if you have not sent one in.

 There are thirty-one data points to enter into MCS-150, but if you are adequately prepared it should take about ten minutes.
-You can read about the form on the FMCSA webpage, but though we are not lawyers, we thought we could provide some pointers on filling it out.
+You can read about MCS-150 on the FMCSA webpage, but though we are not lawyers, we thought we could provide some pointers on filling it out.

-The FMCSA suggests doing the filing online for increased speed and efficiency, but they also accept it by mail.
+The FMCSA suggests doing the filing for MCS-150 online for increased speed and efficiency, but they also accept it by mail.
 Here are all 31 boxes and what they mean.